-She has worked with leading brands and organisations, including Clear Skincare, Chifley, Ego Pharmaceuticals, The Sebel, Priceline Pharmacy, Shaver Shop, McGrath Foundation, Destination NSW, Vivid Sydney and Cubic.
+Through her business, she has worked with leading brands and organisations, including Clear Skincare, Chifley, The Sebel, Ego Pharmaceuticals, Shaver Shop, Priceline Pharmacy, McGrath Foundation, Destination NSW, Vivid Sydney, Pink Hope, Pallas Couture, AusDiagnostics, Chris O'Brien Lifehouse and Cubic.

-Sheree is a master of storytelling with 15 years of experience in the media industry.
-She made her television debut at age 19, alongside fashion designer, Peter Morrissey.
-Appearing on Foxtel’s highly-popular Fashion TV in conjunction with Sunsilk, Sheree’s performance received positive reviews for her professional delivery.
+Sheree is a master of storytelling with 15 years' experience in the media industry.
+She made her television debut at age 19, appearing on Foxtel’s highly-popular Fashion TV in conjunction with Sunsilk, Sheree’s performance received positive reviews for her professional delivery.
 That same year, Sheree secured a reporting role with Fox Sports News, while finishing a Bachelor of Journalism degree at the University of Wollongong.
 By the age of just 21, Sheree had interviewed some of the biggest sporting stars in the world.

 Sheree spent three years at Fairfax Media (now Nine Entertainment Co.) as a reporter, covering politics, crime, health, defence, real estate and entertainment.
-Her work was published in a dozen newspapers, including The Sydney Morning Herald and the Illawarra Mercury.
-She was also one of the first news presenters selected to appear on TVS News on the free-to-air, Channel 44.
-The thrill-seeking journo didn't shy away from challenges, taking flight in an Army Black Hawk helicopter and completing five hours of firefighting training - all in the name of a good story!
+Her work was published in a dozen newspapers, including The Sydney Morning Herald.
+During this time, the thrill-seeking journo didn't shy away from challenges, taking flight in an Army Black Hawk helicopter and completing her firefighting training - all in the name of a good story!

 Following a short stint in New York City, Sheree returned to Sydney and began working for magazines, including It’s Your Business, Luxury Travel Magazine and Collective Hub.